davidsuh11/pycfd/README.md

 The shell scripts that run all variations of trials for the paper that I used are also included in the `benchmark/`.

 ## Report
-The Project report is available as the report.pdf file.
+The Project report is available as the `report.pdf` file.
+The slides used in class are available as `class_slides.pdf`.

 ## Executive Summary
 \* Taken from my paper